HarshitKumar9030/Expense-Manager/Readme.md

 # Expense Manager

-### This is a simple program written in python in which you can calculate your savings by providing it your expenses and income ( monthly / yearly salary )
+### This is a simple program written in python in which you can calculate your savings by providing it your expenses and income ( monthly / yearly salary ).
+Database - Sqlite

 #### Requirements